Landlord and Tenant Act 1954

 The Landlord and Tenant Act 1954 (2 & 3 Eliz.
 2. c.
-56) is an act of the United Kingdom Parliament extending to England and Wales.
+56) is an act of the Parliament of the United Kingdom extending to England and Wales.
 Part I of the act (sections 1-21), which dealt with the protection of residential tenancies, is now largely superseded.
 Part II of the act (sections 22-46) is a statutory code governing business tenancies.
 Various other matters are covered in Parts III and IV.

 Part II of the act gives business tenants a degree of security of tenure.
 A business tenant protected by the act may not be evicted simply by the giving of notice to quit or by the ending of a fixed term of the tenancy.
 The landlord must serve a notice on the tenant, stating which of the seven grounds of opposition they wish to rely upon to oppose a new tenancy.

 Applicability

 Part II of the act applies to any tenancy where the property "is or includes premises which are occupied by the tenant and are so occupied for the purposes of a business carried on by him or for those and other purposes".
 There are some exceptions under the act, which are included in section 43.
 These include mining leases and agricultural premises.
 The act does not protect leases with a term of less than 6 months which hold no scope to renew.
 Both parties can agree not to be covered.
 Additionally, a tenancy granted by reason of employment by the grantor is excluded from the act, providing that there is clear agreement in writing which states the purpose of the tenancy.